-I’m a designer at MAYA Design and a co-founder of the Pittsburgh Canning Exchange.
+I’m a design strategist at Fourth Economy Consulting and a co-founder of the Pittsburgh Canning Exchange.
 The goals of the Canning Exchange are to teach people how to home-preserve food and to grow a community of home food preservationists here in Pittsburgh.
 (Here we are on Epicurious!)

 Long before that, I wrote a letter to Martha Stewart when I was twelve.